 - Request a copy of your medical records.
 You are entitled to a copy of your own medical records, including any x-rays.
 When requesting copies, no explanation is necessary.
 You do not need to explain that you are considering a lawsuit.
 Once you have your records, review them to make sure they are complete.
 Again, you may have to be persistent to get records from both doctor’s offices and hospitals.

-- Call a Boston medical malpractice attorney at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman.
+- Call a Boston medical malpractice attorney at Dolman Law Group.
 Medical malpractice is one of the most difficult areas of personal injury law.
 This is partly because it is so difficult to prove negligence in these cases.
 The evidence presented in medical malpractice cases is intricate and often confusing.
 Creating a link between the doctor’s negligence and your injuries can be challenging.
-The defense may argue that other factors could have contributed to the plaintiff’s condition, such as genetics and lifestyle choices.
 Testimony from expert witnesses can help simplify the evidence so that jurors can understand it.

 Did Medical Malpractice Injure You in Boston?

 Medical malpractice can potentially leave you with a lifetime of pain, disability, and medical bills.
 If a doctor, nurse, medical technician, pharmacist, hospital administrators, or other healthcare professional has committed negligence, and you were harmed, consult a lawyer as soon as possible.
-Our compassionate, experienced Boston medical malpractice lawyers work zealously to protect our clients’ rights and obtain the best possible outcome.
-For more information or a free consultation, contact Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman at 833-552-7274.
+Our compassionate, Boston medical malpractice lawyers work zealously to protect our clients’ rights and obtain the best possible outcome.

 Boston Medical Malpractice FAQ